Il Popolo d'Italia: Inter-war period

+World War II and end

 From 1936 to 1943, the paper was edited by Giorgio Pini.
 Among the co-founders were Manlio Morgagni, who became an ardent supporter of fascism and the chairman of news agency Agenzia Stefani.

 Following the fall of the Fascist regime in Italy, the newspaper was banned by Prime Minister Pietro Badoglio on 24 July 1943.
 After the German invasion of Italy and the creation of the Italian Social Republic (RSI), Mussolini explicitly refused to revive the newspaper, since he did not want it to become a mouthpiece of the German occupation forces.
 Instead, Mussolini generally wrote in the Corriere della Sera, when he felt that it was necessary to publish his declarations.

 In 1944, Mussolini sold the headquarters of Il Popolo d'Italia to Italian businessman Gian Riccardo Cella and, after the Liberation of Italy, they were used to publish the Corriere Lombardo.
 In 1946 the post-war Italian government invalidated Mussolini's sale and confiscated the premises.